waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 };

 // Query the Store peer
-await node.store.queryOrderedCallback(
+await node.store.queryWithOrderedCallback(
 	[decoder],
 	callback,
 );
 ```

 :::info
-The `queryOrderedCallback()` function always returns the most recent messages in a page first.
+The `queryWithOrderedCallback()` function always returns the most recent messages in a page first.
 :::

 ### `queryGenerator`